d0tTino/tino-storm/README.md

 An `.arxiv` file with one identifier per line downloads each paper's metadata and PDF text for ingestion.

+A `.web` file should contain a JSON array of URLs.
+Each listed page will be fetched and the extracted text ingested as a separate document.

 #### Cross-vault search

 Documents are stored in separate Chroma namespaces per vault.
 Use